SESYNC-ci/syllabi/CONTRIBUTING.md

 # Overview

-A syllabus for a SESYNC-cyberinfrastructure led course or workshop provides logistical information, a schedule of lessons, and participation requirements.
-Each time a course or workshop is held, a new syllbus should be created with updated information.
+A syllabus for a SESYNC-cyberinfrastructure led short course provides logistical information, a schedule of lessons, and participation requirements.
+A new syllbus should be created, with updated information, for every instance of a short course.

 # Create a syllabus